 As a freelance web developer, I create beautiful and functional websites for businesses in Gloucester and across the UK.
 I revel in streamlining user experience (UX), finding ways to reduce page load speeds and making sites mobile responsive – so your content reaches all your customers, all of the time.

-Top tip: include contact details in your summary if you want people to get in touch, but don't use a personal email address unless you like spam.
+Top tip: Include contact details in your summary if you want people to get in touch, but don't use a personal email address unless you love spam.
 Link to your website instead.

 Top tip: Remember the golden rule: don't just say what you did, show what you contributed and how it made a difference.

 Get recommendations and endorsements